hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 ### Quick Example

-Before moving on to configuration, let's have a look at a basic introduction example how to use Hazelcast JCache integration inside an application int the easiest but typesafe way possible.
+Before moving on to configuration, let's have a look at a basic introduction example.
+Below code shows how to use Hazelcast JCache integration inside an application in the easiest but typesafe way possible.

 ```java
 // Retrieve the CachingProvider which is automatically backed by